 Variance.
-Permission to depart from the literal requirements of this Ordinance.
+Permission to depart from the literal requirements of this Ordinance, as granted by the Board of Adjustment in accordance with this Chapter.

 Warehouse.
 A building used primarily for the storage of goods and materials.
 Not to be used for the sale of goods and materials.
-Not to be confused with "mini" or "self-storage".
+Not to be confused with "mini" or "self-storage ".